-Number Keys Functions 3-1 PRG This key switches the operation modes between Running mode/Alarm mode and Programming mode.
-Reset key which works as follows according to the operation modes.
-In Running mode: This key cancels the screen transition.
+Number Keys Functions 3-1 PRG This key switches the operation modes between Running mode/Alarm mode and Programming mode. = follows according to the operation modes. ■ In Running mode: This key cancels the screen transition.
 3-2 RESET X 5 ■ In Programming mode: This key resets the alarm states and switches to Programming mode. ■ In Alarm mode: This key discards the settings being configured and cancels the screen transition.
 UP/DOWN key which wo rks as follows according to the operation modes. ■ In Running mode: These keys switch to the digital reference frequency and PID command modification screen (when commands from the keypad are enabled).
 3-3 ■ In Programming mode: These keys display multiple alarms and alarm history.
-5-5 3-3 ■ In Alarm mode: These keys select menu items, change data, and scroll the screen.
-These keys move the curso and switch the screen. or to the digit of data to be modified, shift the setting item, Set key which works as for llows according to the operation modes. ■ In Running mode: Pressing this key switches to the selection screen of the LCD monitor content.
-3-4 ■ In Programming mode: Pressing this key switches to the alarm detailed information screen. ■ In Alarm mode: Pressing this key established the selected items and data being changed.
-3-5 HELP he HELP screen according to the current display state. onds toggles between the remote and local modes.
-3-6 FWD Pressing this key starts running the motor in the forward rotation (when a run command from the keypad is enabled).
+3-3 ■ In Alarm mode: These keys select menu items, change data, and scroll the screen.
+These keys move the curso and switch the screen. or to the digit of data to be modified, shift the setting item, Set key which works as fo llows according to the operation modes. ■ In Running mode: Pressing this key switches to the selection screen of the LCD monitor content.
+3-4 SET ■ In Programming mode: Pressing this key switches to the alarm detailed information screen. ■ In Alarm mode: Pressing this key established the selected items and data being changed.
+3-5 HELP Pressing this key calls up the HELP screen according to the current display state.
+Holding it down for 2 seconds toggles between the remote and local modes.
+3-6 FWD 0 , Pressing this key starts running the motor in the forward rotation (when a run command from the keypad is enabled).